-This topic describes how to create a cloud disk by using a snapshot of a system disk or data disk in the ECS console.
-After you create a cloud disk, you can attach it to any ECS instance in the same zone of the same region.
-Note that a cloud disk created by a snapshot can only be used as a data disk.
+This topic describes how to create a disk in the ECS console by using a system disk snapshot or a data disk snapshot.
+After you create a disk, you can attach it to any instance in the same region and zone as the disk.

 - Log on to the ECS console.